Omeo & District Football League: Tambo Valley Football Association (TVFA) (1907–25)

-Omeo District Football League (ODFL)/Omeo District Football Netball League (ODFNL) (1923–present)
+Omeo District Football League/Omeo and District Football League (ODFL) (1923–2000s)

-In 1923 the Omeo District Football League (ODFL) was formed to replace the ODFA, and has continued with that name ever since.
+In 1923 the Omeo District Football League (ODFL) was formed to replace the ODFA, and has continued with a variation of that name ever since.
 Following the termination of the TVFA after the 1925 season, the ODFL competition ran for more than fifty years with a stable four club structure involving the four main Tambo Valley/Omeo District towns, Benambra, Ensay, Omeo, and Swifts Creek.

 In 1978 the league first expanded beyond its traditional range, with Bruthen and Buchan being admitted.
 Following on from this the competition later became more often referred to as the Omeo and District Football League (still abbreviated to ODFL), with the "and" recognising that it now incorporated teams from beyond the original Omeo District.
 In 1995 one of the four traditional clubs, Ensay, folded due a lack of players.
 In 1997 the league admitted two more new clubs from beyond its original range, Swan Reach and Lake Tyers.
 Lake Tyers would only play for two seasons, but in 2004 another outside team, Lindenow South was also admitted.

+Omeo District Football Netball League (ODFNL) (2000s–present)

 By the 2000s many clubs were struggling to find sufficient players every week, and the two historic 'above the gap' teams, Benambra and Omeo, would make the difficult decision to merge and form Omeo-Benambra from the 2007 season onwards.
 By this era most of the football teams in the competition had also already fully affiliated with their associated netball teams, and the competition eventually officially adopted the title of Omeo District Football Netball League (ODFNL).